Content from Read case data

 Now, How would you categorize a numerical variable?

 The simplest alternative is using Hmisc::cut2().
-You can also use dplyr::case_when() however, this requires more lines of code and is more appropriate for custom categorizations.
+You can also use dplyr::case_when().
+However, this requires more lines of code and is more appropriate for custom categorization.
 Here we provide one solution using base::cut():

 R